GSLabDev/gslabdev.github.io/_posts/project/2020-06-10-ansiblecommunitycontribution.markdown

 Azure Ansible Collection:
 1. azure_rm_backupazurevm Module: Added a new features of backup Azure VM for enabling protection, trigger on-demand backup, modify backup, top protection but retain existing data, Stop protection and delete data.
 2. azure_rm_backupazurevm_info Module: Added a new feature to get detail information about Azure VM backups.
+3. azure_rm_recoveryservicesvault Module: Added a new features of Azure Recovery Services Vault for create, update and delete azure recovery services vault.
+4. azure_rm_recoveryservicesvault_info Module: Added a new feature to get detail information about Azure Recovery Services Vault.

 #### Our Contributions
 Feature implementation in different Ansible Collections and Ansible Module.